Bad news for those who’re trying to convince themselves that their pounding heartbeat is caused by GERD and GERD alone:

 Sometimes GERD or acid reflux will come to mind — especially if you aren’t having an anxiety attack (notorious for causing a heart that pounds).

-“A pounding heartbeat is usually associated with anxiety and stress,” says Hugh Mai, MD, Director of Endoscopic Ultrasonography and Bariatric Endoscopy, Gastroenterology Division, Sinai Hospital of Baltimore and LifeBridge Health.
+“A pounding heartbeat is usually associated with anxiety and stress,” says Hugh Mai, MD, a gastroenterology and internal medicine specialist in Baltimore, MD.

 “Certain chemicals can cause a pounding heartbeat such as too much caffeine, alcohol and nicotine.